 Well, there could be a few culprits at work.

-First, it’s possible that you could be using the wrong products for your hair.
+First, it’s possible that you’re using the wrong hair products.

-One of my favourite oil treatments that is also cost effective is…
+One of my favourite oil treatments for healthy hair is…

 Massage this combination into your hair spending a little extra time stimulating your scalp.
-Wrap it up, letting it sit for twenty minutes or more.
+Wrap it up and let it sit for twenty minutes (or more).

 When the treatment is complete, shampoo well.

-If your hair is finer, you may need to shampoo twice to get all the oil out.
+If your hair is fine, you may need to shampoo twice to get all the oil out.

-It’s possible that your hair can lack volume, suffer from frizz or just be all around unmanageable because of your hormones.
+It’s possible that your hair lacks volume because of your hormones.
 If this is the case, consider taking hormone balancing supplements as recommended by your Naturopathic Doctor.
-I suggest both men and women consult a Naturopath before attempting to alter their natural hormone levels.

 If bad hair days don’t seem to be connected to your hormones, you may have copper pipes in your house.

-Copper can suck moisture from your hair, causing split ends and causing it to lack luster.
+Copper can suck moisture from your hair and cause split ends.
 If you dye your hair, the effects of copper could be even more dramatic.

-If this is the case, consider installing a water filter to reduce your exposure to copper.
+Consider installing a water filter to reduce exposure to copper.

 In Traditional Chinese Medicine, hair loss in both men and women is linked to Kidney ‘Qi’ (also known as energy) deficiency.
-Although Kidney Qi declines as we age, I am seeing more cases in younger individuals at the clinic.
+Although Kidney Qi declines as we age, I am seeing more cases in younger individuals.

-Acupuncture and Chinese herbs have been proven very effective in the treatment of kidney deficiency syndrome, reducing hair loss and premature greying.
+Acupuncture and Chinese herbs can treat kidney qi deficiency, and reduce hair loss and premature greying.

 So what should you do about hair loss, premature greying, and bad hair days?

-Firstly, I suggest ditching products that are full of harsh chemicals, which may be the leading cause of your issues.
-I recommend staying away from sodium lauryl sulfate (SLS), DEA and parabens.
+Firstly, I suggest ditching products that are full of harsh chemicals.
+Stay away from sodium lauryl sulfate (SLS), DEA and parabens.

 Look for natural, organic alternatives that do not contain artificial fragrances, colours, and chemical preservatives.

-You want to nourish your hair follicles and take steps to encourage healing, stimulate healthier hair growth, and reverse any damage that’s already been done.
+For healthy hair, you want to nourish hair follicles and take steps to encourage healing, stimulate healthy hair growth, and reverse any damage that’s already been done.

-It’s also important to speak to a Naturopathic Doctor who can help you identify and properly treat the underlying cause of the problem.
-Although certain supplements may help keep your hair healthy, if there’s a more serious issue, it’s best to identify and treat it as early as possible.
+It’s important to speak to your Naturopathic Doctor and identify the underlying root cause of hair issues.
+Although certain supplements may help keep hair healthy, if there’s a more serious issue, you want to identify and treat it as early as possible.

-May your bad hair days be behind you and your days of confidence be many!
+May your bad hair days be behind you!